seanrmurphy/jupyter-project-template/README.md

 ### Dependencies

-To add Python module dependencies, simply add them to the `install_requires` list of your module's `setup.py`.
-They will be installed the next time you run `make run`, or you can install them without restarting your notebook server by running: `make deps`.
+To add Python module dependencies:

+1. Start a shell inside the Docker container: `make run-bash`
+2. Move into your module's directory: `cd mypymodule`
+3. Use poetry to add the dependency: `poetry add <your-dependency>`

+When `make run` is run it will alway ensure all dependencies are installed, and you can also manually install dependencies by running:
+`make deps`.

+If you have poetry installed on your host, your `poetry config cache-dir` will be mounted into the Docker container in order to avoid re-downloading dependencies across projects.

 ### Linting